What to Measure and How to Track the Most Important Sales Metrics

 (So far, we've been working on the premise that most companies were able to collect this data regularly, which I found out a short time later was not true.)

 Well, let's start from the beginning.
 Do you know how your sales team is performing?
-As a sales leader, it is an important part of your job to monitor and measure your team's performance to drive (and prove) success and results for everyone involved.
+As a sales leader, it is important to monitor and measure your team's performance to drive (and prove) success and results for everyone involved.

 But not all metrics have the same goals.
 You need the right KPIs (Key Performance Indicators) to help you achieve your goals.

-By correctly selecting these metrics, you will be able to optimize your sales process and ensure that everyone prioritizes the correct activities, thus avoiding communication noise and improperly wasted energy (after all, we all have a limit of demands that we can do per day).
+By correctly selecting these metrics, you will be able to optimize your sales process and ensure that everyone prioritizes the right activities, thus avoiding communication noise and wasted energy (after all, we all have a limit to the demands we can handle per day).

 But what KPIs should you track?
-Below, I'll talk a little bit more about the various tests I've taken throughout my career, and how I discovered the right answers during this journey.
+Below, I'll talk a little more about the various tests I've taken throughout my career and how I discovered the right answers along the way.

 "For every complex problem, there is always a simple, elegant and completely wrong solution."